robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 .. note:: Support for the :file:`*.libspec` extension is new in
           Robot Framework 3.2.

-          Support for the :file:`*.json` extension is new in Robot Framework 4.0.
+.. note:: Support for the :file:`*.json` extension is new in
+          Robot Framework 4.0.

 Generating documentation